-- Demonstration of a clear indication of community development needs and / or opportunities. - The needs identified must generally be eligible targets for future CDBG investments. - There must be evidence that local officials and stakeholders alike are committed to fully identifying and addressing local needs.

-There must be evidence that the locality and management team have the time, funding, and expertise to follow through with the planning process.
-There must be a clear demonstration for the need of planning grant funds.
-What are the outcome measures expected as a result of the method of distribution?
-DHCD anticipates the development of clearly articulated strategies for addressing communities' greatest community development needs.
-5 State Program Name: CDBG Urgent Need Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-Approximately \$1,000,000 is available under the Urgent Need Open Submission.
-Proposals are received on an open basis from July 1 through the end of December, or until all funds awarded.

-Eligibility under this program is subject to the following minimum criteria: Describe all of the criteria that will be used to select applications and the relative importance of The proposed project must alleviate existing conditions which pose a these criteria. serious and immediate threat to the health and welfare of the community; and, The conditions developed or became urgent within 18 months of the date the proposal is submitted; and, The applicant locality is unable to finance the project on its own, no other funding is available to address the problem, and the CDBG funding will be directly targeted towards alleviation of the threatening conditions; and, The threat must be supported by either: • A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, not including droughts, snow, or ice conditions.
-OR A current declaration of an immediate and severe health threat by the State Health Commissioner relative to the complete failure of a public water or sewer system or incident of similar significance.
-If only summary criteria were described, how can Grant administration manuals and the CDBG Program design are available from the DHCD website or by request. potential applicants access application manuals or other state publications describing the application criteria?
+- The proposed project must alleviate existing conditions which pose a serious and immediate threat to the health and welfare of the community; and, - The conditions developed or became urgent within 18 months of the date the - The applicant locality is unable to finance the project on its own, no other funding is available to address the problem, and the CDBG funding will be directly targeted towards alleviation of the threatening conditions; and,

+The threat must be supported by either:

+- A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, including droughts, - A current declaration of an immediate and severe health threat by the State Health Commissioner relative to the complete failure of a public water or sewer system or incident of similar significance.

+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only)

+Grant administration manuals and the CDBG Program Design Manual are available from the DHCD website or by request.

 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
+(ESG only) Not applicable Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Not applicable Describe how resources will be allocated among funding categories.
 CDBG Urgent Need Open Submission funding is available to enable prompt response to existing serious and immediate threats to local health and safety.
-Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis between July 1, 2023, and December 30, 2023.
-Describe threshold factors and grant size limits.
-A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, not including droughts, snow, or ice conditions.
-OR A current declaration of an immediate and severe health threat by the State Commissioner of Health relative to the complete failure of a public water or sewer system or incident of similar significance.
-What are the outcome measures expected as a result of the method of distribution?
-DHCD anticipates prompt response to existing serious and immediate threats to local health and safety.
-State Program Name: CHDO Operating Support Funding Sources: НОМЕ
+Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis.
+Uncommitted funds may be recommitted as funds for existing projects or carried forward into the next program year.
+Eligible activities include otherwise eligible CDBG activities in addition to Helene impacted areas including public services and housing new construction projects.